 I keep searching for some kind of map to lead me on this long journey, so that I can honestly claim to know what the Hell I’m doing.
 So far no luck but at least I’m getting better.
 More sure of myself and less prone to doubt.
 You’ll get there too but it takes time and a lot of self-love and respect.
 The truth is that you will be constantly winging it, but you will be too afraid to admit that small fact because of the ever-present ‘mummy police’ and their siren of “Oh dear God, did you hear?
 Suzie gave her five-year old a chocolate bar.
 Tut, tut, snarl…”

 What I am trying to say in this long and rambling post is: don’t worry, you’re doing great.
-We all cock-up from time to time and non of us have even the slightest clue of what we are doing half the time.
+We all cock-up from time to time and non of us have even the slightest clue of what we are doing even half of the time.
 You may need a little pat on the back and here it is (I want you tell yourself this daily): You are doing amazingly and your kids will be proud to call you their parent.
 It’s okay to make mistakes and all in all you’ve got this.”

 If you enjoyed this post then please follow both my Twitter and Facebook pages, both of which are linked below.
 Thank you so much for reading.